Gå til indhold

 Are you worried?

-Are you worried about a friend or relative?
+Are you worried that someone you know could be involved in extremism?
 Are you a professional worrying about a citizen who may be causing self-harm or harm on others?
-Are you, yourself, involved in something you find it difficult to handle?

-If you have concerns about extremism you should contact the Anti-Radicalisation Hotline, your local police or your municipality.
+If you have concerns about extremism you should contact the Anti-Radicalisation Hotline or, in some cases the police or your local municipality.

 The Anti-Radicalisation Hotline